Amustache/vroumbot/CONTRIBUTING.md

 - The description may contain any additional information (the more the merrier!), but do not forget to mirror it in the documentation when needed.
 - Please take into account that your PR will result in one commit; you may want to squash/rebase yourself beforehand.
 - Please link the issues and the PR when needed.

+### Testing

+Please, test your bot before opening a PR.
+For that, you can very easily create a bot with BotFather, and use the commands in it.
+Just use its token in `secret.py`, and go wild.

+## Thank you in advance!